Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Motivic structure and incompressibility theorems

 We have shown that the number of summands $M_{m-1,C}$ in the complete motivic decomposition of $X(p^m,D)_L$ is divisible by $p$.
 We finish by showing that the number of those summands $M_{m-1,C}$ which are not in the complete decomposition of $M_L$ is also divisible by $p$.

 If a summand $M_{m-1,C}$ is not in $M_L=(M_{m,D})_L$, then it is in $(M_{m-1,D})_L$.
 However the number of summands $M_{m-1,C}$ in $(M_{m-1,D})_L$ is equal to $p$. \end{proof}

-Using Theorems \ref{basic1} and \ref{basic2}, we produce a new example of a generalized Severi-Brauer variety with indecomposable motive (trivial for $n=1$, well-known for $n=2$, recently proved using $K$-theory by Maksim Zykhovich for $n=3$, new for $n\geq4$):
+Using Theorems \ref{basic1} and \ref{basic2}, we produce a new example of a generalized Severi-Brauer variety with indecomposable motive (trivial for $n=1$, well-known for $n=2$, recently proved using $K$-theory by Maksim Zhykhovich for $n=3$, new for $n\geq4$):

 \begin{thm} Let $F$ be a field.
 Let $D$ be a central division $F$-algebra of degree $2^n$ with $n\geq 1$.
 Then the motive with coefficients in $\F_2$ (or, more generally, in a finite connected ring with residue field of characteristic $2$) of the variety $X(2;D)$ is indecomposable. \end{thm}